seanmpuckett/XTemplate/README.md

 # set doubled = count * 2
 ```

-Variables set in a template or include are scoped to that context; the `for` loop variable is also scoped within the loop.
+Variables set within an include are scoped to that context and do not bubble up to the enclosing template/code, though their values are available to child templates `included` within.
+No other scope control is performed, including within loops.

 ---